mattddowney/compose-postgrest/README.md

 compose-postgrest
 =================

-Postgres and Postgrest, conveniently wrapped up with docker-compose.
+Postgres, PostGraphQL and Postgrest, conveniently wrapped up with docker-compose.

-Place SQL into the `initdb` folder, get REST!
+Place SQL into the `initdb` folder, get REST and GraphQL!

 Usage
 -----